Science chief wants next pandemic vaccine ready in 100 days

 Two of Lander’s predecessor praised him.
 Neal Lane, President Bill Clinton’s science adviser, said Lander is “perfect” for the pandemic because of the need for a strategy and international agreements.
 Obama's science chief, John Holden, called him “a Renaissance man.”

-Lander’s confirmation was delayed for months as senators sought more information about his meetings with disgraced financer Jeffrey Epstein, who was accused of sex trafficking, as well as Lander's comments that were thought to play down the contribution of two Nobel Prize-winning female scientists.
+Lander's nomination had been delayed for months as senators sought more information about meetings he had with the late Jeffrey Epstein, a financier who was charged with sex trafficking before his apparent suicide.
+Lander said he only met with Epstein twice, in 2012, and never requested or received funds from Epstein or his foundation.
+At his confirmation hearing, Lander also apologized for a 2016 article he wrote that downplayed the work of two Nobel Prize-winning female scientists.

-Having visited Greenland on a balmy 72-degree day, Lander called climate change “an incredibly serious threat to this planet in many, many ways.”
+Lander, who has visited Greenland on a balmy 72-degree day, told the AP he sees climate change as “an incredibly serious threat to this planet in many, many ways.”

 Still, Lander said he was more optimistic now than he and others were a decade ago because “I see a path to doing something about it.”